apache/iotdb/docs/Development.md

 ## Mailing Lists

-It is recommmended to use our mail lists to ask for help, debug issues or contributiong to the project.
+It is recommended to use our mailing lists to ask for help, debug issues or contribute to the project.

 * dev@iotdb.apache.org is for people who want to contribute codes to IoTDB or have usage questions for IoTDB.